About Narda Goodson

 Speaking styles include from innovative musicals to humorous storytelling with rousing inspirational and purpose driven messages.
 Narda has the anointing and gift of weaving together Scriptures, stories, songs, and music to communicate truth, and as she speaks, she integrates personal accounts and draws off life and writing experiences, which includes her first book, newspapers, and newsletters on many topics related to Christian living.

 Narda is the CEO and founder of Narda Goodson Ministries and its branches, Anointed Arrows Productions, Daily Doses of Gospel Pills & Daily Doses of Gospel PiLLs AUDIO READ-A-BLOGS, First Ladies of the Round Table, and the National Day of Prayer former City Coordinator for Whitewright, Texas.

-She is working on her first new children’s series The Anointed Tales of Nardarella by Anointed Tales™ and Narda’s Nuggets™ – Inspirational Quotes by Narda Goodson, hoping to produce her first film based on her life's story, and is an upcoming Christian cartoonist.
+She is working on her first new children’s series The Anointed Tales of Nardarella by Anointed Tales™ hoping to produce her first film based on her life's story The Reaper, and an upcoming Christian cartoonist.